bardiau3fi/TextSaver/README.md

 A simple Text Saver Management App that helps you get things done.
 Built with Kotlin, it helps the user to add their task .
 They can delete the completed task or all added task as they wish

-Navigation Component
+Navigation Component/
-Safe args
+Safe args/
-Transition Animation
+Transition Animation/
-ROOM Database
+ROOM Database/
-CRUD operations
+CRUD operations/
-Data binding
+Data binding/
-Binding adapters
+Binding adapters/
-RecyclerView
+RecyclerView/
-Search database in RecyclerView
+Search database in RecyclerView/
-Sort database in RecyclerView
+Sort database in RecyclerView/
-RecyclerView Animation
+RecyclerView Animation/
-LiveData
+LiveData/
-ViewModel
+ViewModel/
-Repository
+Repository/
-Swipe to delete
+Swipe to delete/
-Undo - restore deleted data (from snackBar)
+Undo - restore deleted data (use snackBar)/
-DiffUtil
+DiffUtil/
-Linear, Grid, Staggered Layout in RecyclerView
+Linear, Grid, Staggered Layout in RecyclerView/
-Clean Architecture
+Clean Architecture/